 5. Install a good drainage system for your home.

 Foundation upheaval is often caused by too much water around a foundation.
 You’ll notice it when your foundation rises above its intended position.
 A common cause of foundation upheaval is negative sloping.

 A negative sloping directs water towards a foundation rather than away from it.
 It’s for this reason that you should ensure that your property has a proper slope.
 Gutters and downspouts also play a major role.

 You should ensure that your gutters are regularly cleaned.
-If you don’t, rainwater may overflow onto the siding or foundation.
+If you don’t, rainwater may overflow onto the brick or foundation.
 Your downspouts should also be a regular part of cleaning your gutter system.
 To unclog a clogged downspout, you may need to insert a plumber’s snake into the downspout.

 If you still have drainage problems even after regularly cleaning your gutters and downspouts, then consider installing a surface drain.
 You could also install a French drain if the soil surrounding your home seems to be always damp.